Kast0000/Valve/README.md

 Can also use for blatant and has rage features ( Anti flame and more )

-We dont take or sell user logs only hwid and key and discord user
+We dont take or sell our users logs only hwid and key and discord user

+Impossible to get caught in clips many people got fooled with it

 # Features